Riddhi2587/sports-analytics/README.md

 # Modular Sports Analytics Pipeline

 A generalized computer vision framework for detecting events and tracking objects across different sports.
-This project uses a unified router to handle specific tasks—like counting goals or tracking players—across Basketball, Soccer, Tennis, and Fitness routines.
+This project uses a unified router to handle specific tasks like counting goals or tracking players across Basketball, Soccer, Tennis, and Fitness routines.

 ---